elvint14/java-course-3-classes-dia-1/README.md

-# Java Course for ARPDIA masters
+# Java Course for "The Academy Of Public Administration Under The President Of The Republic Of Azerbaijan" masters